Notgnoshi/notgnoshi.github.io/_posts/2017-06-04-linear-programming.md

 ### Python Implementation

 One of the benefits of Karmarkar's Algorithm, is that it is easy to implement.
 Here's a first crack at a Python implementation.
-These files can be found in my blog [GitHub repository](https://github.com/Notgnoshi/notgnoshi.github.io/tree/master/assets/posts/linear-programming) if you'd like to submit a pull request or use them.

 Note all vectors must be row vectors for the matrix multiplication dimensions to work out.
 This is different than the description above, but was necessary for simpler programming.